-- (c) The project design benefitted from a thorough analysis of both country and region specificities.
-It directly nine targeted countries. but stakeholders reckoned that the design responded to a demand-driven and a research logic.
-The project implementation - participation in the events (i.e. direct beneficiaries) - was coherent with its design and the stakeholder analysis that complied with DESA guidelines allowed to distinguish (individual, between different levels organizational and enabling environment). - (d) The project also benefited from UNCTAD's comparative advantages in terms of: (i) long-standing expertise and knowledge in the field; (ii) established and wide network of world renown experts; (iii) access to unique and specialized data; and (iv) strong capabilities in terms of research and analytical work, consensus building, advisory services and training.
+7. The project design benefitted from a thorough analysis of both country and region specificities.
+It directly targeted nine countries, but all stakeholders indicated that the design responded to a demanddriven and a research logic.
+The project implementation - participation in the events (i.e. direct beneficiaries) - was coherent with its design and the stakeholder analysis that complied with DESA guidelines allowed to distinguish between different levels (individual, organizational and enabling environment).

+8. The project also benefited from UNCTAD's comparative advantages in terms of: (i) long-standing expertise and knowledge in the field; (ii) established and wide network of world renown experts; (iii) access to unique and specialized data; and (iv) strong capabilities in terms of research and analytical work, consensus building, advisory services and training.
 UNCTAD was able to draw extensively on multidisciplinary expertise through its informal network of leading researchers and experts that added value to the project and helped ensure quality control throughout.
 Both project managers and beneficiaries thought that the project responded efficiently to the difficulties and changing needs.